 Announcements Tool: Announcements are used to inform site participants of current items of interest.
 Announcements can have multiple attachments, including documents and URLs.
 It is possible to draft and save an announcement before sending it out to site participants or posting it on the site.
 Announcements appear in a list when you are in the Announcements Tool.
 They also appear on the home page of each course or project site.
 Site owners and instructors can choose to have an announcement automatically emailed to all of the site participants by using the "required notification" setting shown below.

-Discussion and Private Messages: The ALEX Discussion Tool allows structured conversations that are organized in categories.
+Forums: The ALEX Forum Tool allows structured conversations that are organized in categories.
 Site participants can post replies to a topic (a "flat" discussion) or to other replies (a "threaded" discussion).
 The site owner can also choose whether or not to allow site participants to post their own discussion topics.
 You can view Discussion in a row or column layout.

 My Workspace: ALEX provides each user with his or her own individual online worksite which functions as a private workspace.
 Your workspace includes several features, including Resources, Schedule, Worksite Setup, Announcements, News, Web Content, Preferences, Help and Membership.